deltachat-bot/discourse-login-bot/README.md

 ## Setup

 1. Install the dependencies by running `npm install`.
+2. Install the [OAuth2 Plugin](https://github.com/discourse/discourse-oauth2-basic) to your Discourse instance - find out how on [meta.discourse.org](https://meta.discourse.org/t/install-plugins-in-discourse/19157)
-2. Configure your Discourse instance to use the oauth2 provider this bot provides.
-Generate a random `client_id` and a random `client_secret` for it.
+3. Configure your Discourse instance to use the oauth2 provider this bot provides.
+Choose two random strings for `client_id` and `client_secret`.
+More details on the Discourse settings below.
-2. Configure the bot by writing its email-address and password, and the oauth related information, into `config/local.json` like this:
+4. Configure the bot by writing its email-address and password, and the oauth related information, into `config/local.json` like this:
 ```json
 {
   "email_address": "bot@example.net",